keu/docs/astro/astro-support.md

 - There are package incompatibilities caused by a specific, complex use case.
 - You have questions about best practices for an action in Airflow or on Astro.
+- You have an inquiry or a small bug report for a Public Preview feature.
 - You have a feature request related to Astro or Airflow.

 ### Be as descriptive as possible